joaquinzepeda/joaquinzepeda/README.md

 ![](./assets/banner%20-%20copia.png)
 <h1 align="center" >Hi, I'm <a href="https://www.linkedin.com/in/joaquin-zepeda-valero" target="_blank"> Joaquin Zepeda 😸 </a></h1>

-I am an Electrical Engineer with a passion for electronics, signal processing and artificial intelligence.
+I am an Electrical Engineer with a passion for data processing and artificial intelligence.
 I enjoy working with various programming languages, libraries, and tools to solve real-world problems.
 Here's a bit more about what I'm currently involved in:

 ### 🎓 Education
 - Electrical Engineering from Universidad de Chile 📚